ibm-cloud-docs/event-notifications/en-destination-cloud-object-storage.md

 ## Using authorizations to grant access between services
 {: #en-using-s2s-auth1}

 Use {{site.data.keyword.cloud}} Identity and Access Management (IAM) to create or remove an authorization that grants one service access to another service.
-Use authorization delegation to automatically create access policies that grant access to dependent services.

 ### Creating an authorization in the console
 {: #en-using-s2s-console}